-- Monday and Wednesday-9:30am to 11:00am (Reese Center) - Tuesday and Thursday-8:00am to 9:30am (Levelland) - Friday-9:00am-12:00pm (Reese Center) - By Appointment: call or email me and we will find a time that works for you if my posted office hours do not fit your schedule (do be sure to keep appointments as my time is just as valuable as yours).
+• During summer semesters, office hours are held by appointment only.
+Please call or email me and we will find a time that works for both our schedules (do be sure to keep appointments as my time is just as valuable as yours).
 All appointments will be held at my Reece campus office unless otherwise noted.

-Office Location: Reese campus, Building 4, Room 405E Levelland campus, Administration building, Room AD152
+Office Location: Reese campus, Building 4, Room 405E Levelland campus, Administration building, Room AD152 messages within 24 hours on weekdays and within 48 hours on weekends and/or holidays unless I have notified you differently.